vosslerbr/fullstack-weather/README.md

 ## Why a rebuild?

 After learning the basics of the MERN stack, I decided to finally rebuild my weather application using my new knowledge.

-It also allowed me to finally hide my API keys in a .env file (since the old version was only a front end app, they were in plain sight for all. *OOPS!*).
+Having a back end allowed me to finally hide my API keys in a .env file (since the old version was only a front end app, they were in plain sight for all. *OOPS!*).

+React allowed me to write my code in a more modular way, helping keep me from repeating a lot of code.
+It also allowed me to fetch data at an interval without having to re-render the entire DOM.

+I'm sure there are more, but these are the main improvments that come to mind.

 ## How It Works